CampGareth/windows-on-arm-dev-kit/README.md

 - GTA 4 - 1920x1080, medium-ish settings? - 53fps in benchmark - Got a black screen when loading the story mode :(
 - Zelda Windwaker (Dolphin on ARM) - 4x native resolution - 30-50fps

 Not bad at all!
-Good enough to be irritating when it crashes because you know the hardware's capable of running X.
+Good enough to be irritating when it crashes because you know the hardware's capable of running X. As if to prove the point the GPU stopped responding while running Dolphin :(